tenifasanmi/IoT-Temperature-Sensor-Node/README.md

 * The Raspberry Pi reads data from the DHT11 sensor.
 * It publishes the readings to the PC (Fog Node) via MQTT.
 * The Fog Node locally processes the data, sends a feedback message (e.g., “Too cold, turn on heater”), and forwards the data to the cloud.
-* The Cloud (Adafruit IO) stores the readings, allows remote access, and may send cloud-level feedback back to the system.
+* The Cloud (Adafruit IO) stores the readings, allows remote access, and sends cloud-level feedback back to the system.

 ### Materials Used
 * Raspberry Pi 4B